Intent

 Before teaching the PE programme, teachers will:

-• Use the online learning platform to ensure full understanding of what skills are expected to be taught and how they should be demonstrated to the pupils.
+- Use the online learning platform to ensure full understanding of what skills and units are expected to be taught and how they should be demonstrated to the pupils.

 During each unit teachers will: